-Certified Personal Trainers are in demand as the need for one on one or small group programming grows.
+Certified Personal Trainers are in demand as the need for one on one or small group programming grows since the pandemic.

 We all know participation in regular physical activity elicits a number of favorable responses that contributes to a healthy aging process.
-The seniors of today understand the importance of exercise and staying active.
-The Senior Fitness age-group of today can typically be defined as approximately from 55 years of age through 120 years.
-This means there is a huge variance in health histories, fitness experience and goals.
-Many people, as they age, develop some sort of limitation that may be specifically enhanced by a personalized fitness program.
-Even small group classes are helpful to keep these clients exercising safely, effectively and enjoyable.
+The adults of today understand the importance of exercise and staying active.
+Functional Fitness is geared towards helping the aging population to maintain activities of daily living and independence as opposed to hard core fitness programs that are often too intense or too much impact for most people aged 40+ years of age.
+This aging population has a huge variance in health histories, fitness experience and goals and need realistic and purposeful personalized fitness programming.
+Whether one on one training or a specialized small group – a qualified personal training is helpful to keep their clients exercising safely, effectively and enjoyably.

 - To help the client receive specific training exercises and tips to individualize their training program.
 In doing so, this will help to fast track and achieve specific results.